Published by MBA Skool Team, Last Updated: September 11, 2021

 Certain drawbacks are:

-1. If a brand does not already enjoy an enviable favour from its customers over other brands, any newer products under its belt might fail, too.
+1. If a brand does not already enjoy an enviable favor from its customers over other brands, any newer products under its belt might fail, too.

 2. Just like the success of one product leads to the success of another, similarly, failure of one product might also generate distrust among customers for the particular brand.
 This might create negative brand equity.